pearcej/complex/_sources/ScaleFreeNetworks/GeneratingBAGraphs.rst

 Generating BA Graphs
 --------------------

 In the previous sections we used a NetworkX function to generate BA graphs; now let’s see how it works.
-Here is a version of ``barabasi_albert_graph``, with some changes I made to make it easier to read:
+Here is a version of ``barabasi_albert_graph``, with some changes that were made to make it easier to read:

 ::